vgrekov/osm-fabric/README.md

 osm-fabric
 ==========

-Fabric script for Nominatim and tile server installation on a single machine running Ubuntu Server 12.04.
+Fabric script for Nominatim and tile server installation on a single machine running Ubuntu Server 12.04 64 bit.